Raiden (Metal Gear): Other appearances

 The Metal Gear Solid 2: Sons of Liberty 2007 comic book adaptation by Alex Garner retells Raiden's story with few changes.
 His relationship with Solidus is explored when he remembers his past; when Solidus is about to kill him, Raiden is saved by Snake.
 The game's novelization by Raymond Benson makes minor modifications to Raiden's history, except for the moment he receives Olga's sword, resulting in a change to his battle psyche.
 When Raiden kills Solidus he cuts the rope on Federal Hall National Memorial's flagpole, causing an American flag to cover his enemy's body.
 This scene was deleted from the original game due to the September 11 attacks.

 Outside the Metal Gear series, Raiden appears in the video game LittleBigPlanet as a sticker and a playable sack-boy character in the Metal Gear Solid 4 downloadable content.
 He is an unlockable character in Evolution Skateboarding.
 He also appears in Super Smash Bros.
 Brawl and Super Smash Bros.
 Ultimate as a collectible sticker and spirit respectively, and in Assassin's Creed: Brotherhood as an alternative skin for Ezio Auditore da Firenze.
 Raiden is playable in the video games PlayStation All-Stars Battle Royale and Super Bomberman R using his Metal Gear Rising design.
 The webseries Mega64 includes a parody of Raiden's story in Revengeance; the character struggles against his darker persona while making breakfast.
+Alongside Solid Snake arriving in Fortnite: Battle Royale, Raiden has also made an appearance, as an Item Shop purchasable skin, portraying as his Metal Gear Solid 2 design.
+However, the alteration from his original androgynous persona over a more masculine look in Fortnite resulted in a complaint by TheMarySue for the notable overhaul.
+A robot dressed as Raiden makes a cameo reference in the Astro Bot (2024).